tanfiona/FaceRecognitionAnalysis/Fiona_Tan_An_Ting/README.md

 `conda create --name ee5907_ca2 python=3.6`
 You could also use virtualenv based on your own preference.

-Please install the required packages using the following command:
+Please install the required packages using the following commands:<br>
 `pip install jupyterlab`<br>
 `pip install -U scikit-learn`<br>
 `pip install libsvm`<br>